jgoos/home-lab-as-code/README.md

 - [libvirt documentation](https://libvirt.org/docs.html)

 Please note that some commands and file paths may be different depending on your operating system and specific setup.

+## Licensing

+This repository is licensed under the MIT license.
+Refer to the [LICENSE](https://chat.openai.com/LICENSE) file for details.

+This project can serve as a great starting point for automating your home lab infrastructure and can be easily customized to suit your specific needs.